 A biopsy is a procedure that removes a small amount of breast tissue for examination under a microscope.
 While other tests can suggest that cancer is present, only a biopsy can provide a definite diagnosis.
 Once the sample is removed, a pathologist then analyzes the cells.
 There are different types of biopsies and the one you require depends on your specific condition.

 This type of biopsy uses computer technology to guide a needle to an abnormality detected on MRI.
 Using a minimally invasive procedure, a sample of the suspicious cells is then extracted for examination.

 Core Needle Biopsy

 This test is normally utilized when lumps or clusters of calcifications are seen on mammogram or ultrasound results, but are too small to feel by hand.
 During this procedure, local anesthesia will usually be injected first to numb the breast.
 Then, using either stereotactic or ultrasound technology, a hollow-core needle is guided to the abnormality.
-Several cylinder-shaped samples of tissue are then removed from the suspicious area.
-This needle functions not unlike the puncher that’s used when piercing ears.
+Several cylinder-shaped samples of tissue are then removed Breast Cancer Screening 4 from the suspicious area.
 Several passes are done to ensure that enough tissue is collected for pathology testing.

-Sentinel Node Biopsy – This diagnostic procedure is a minor surgery and can usually be performed on an outpatient basis.
+This diagnostic procedure is a minor surgery and can usually be performed on an outpatient basis or is performed as part of your breast surgery.
 The procedure begins with the injection of a labeling substance (radiotracer material and/or blue dye) into the area around the breast tumor.
-The first 1-3 lymph nodes to receive the dye are then extracted and tested to conclude whether or not cancer cells are spreading from the tumor to the lymph system.
+The first 1-3 lymph nodes to receive the dye are then extracted and tested to conclude whether or not cancer cells are spreading from the tumor to the lymphatic system.